Skip to main content

 Biography

-Qianyu Wang, also known as Miranda, is currently a full-time PhD candidate at Durham Law School.
+Qianyu Wang, who also goes by Miranda, is a full-time PhD researcher at Durham Law School, specialising in neurolaw, neuroethics, and neurocriminology.
+She has been awarded a postgraduate scholarship for the 2024/25 academic year by St Chad’s College.
 She holds a first-class honours LLB degree from Durham University (2022), where she received the Norton Rose Fulbright prize, the Slaughter and May prize, and the Jason Sugarman QC prize.
 She discovered her research interests through taking the modules ‘Law and Medicine’ and ‘Contemporary Issues in Biolaw’.
 Her undergraduate dissertation delved further into these fields, exploring the ethical and legal implications of CRISPR germline genome editing technology on human reproduction.

 Following her undergraduate studies, Miranda pursued an MPhil in Criminology at the University of Cambridge (2023), further enriching her social science background.
 Her master’s research focused on neurocriminology and feminist criminology, with a special emphasis on female offending and the gendered brain.
 Her MPhil thesis, investigating maternal infanticide’s cultural, legal, and medical discourse, received high distinction and is currently held at the Cambridge Institute of Criminology Radzinowicz Library.